 Mary (Condon) Murphy continued to live at 403 Marlborough until her death in June of 1911.
 After her death, Mary and Alice Murphy continued to live there during the 1913-1914 winter season, but moved thereafter back to 27 Orkney Road.
 They continued to own 403 Marlborough which they inherited from their mother, and leased it to others.

 By the 1914-1915 winter season, 403 Marlborough was the home of attorney Roger Fellowes Hooper and his wife, Justine Van Rensselaer (Barber) Hooper.
-They had married in October of 1914 and 403 Marlborough probably was their first home together.
-They continued to live there during the 1918-1919 season, but moved thereafter to 191 Beacon.
+They had married in October of 1914 and 403 Marlborough was their first home together.
+Prior to their marriage, he had lived at 478 Beacon and she had lived in New York City.
+They continued to live at 403 Marlborough during the 1918-1919 season, but moved thereafter to 191 Beacon.

 By the 1919-1920 winter season, 403 Marlborough was the home of Harold Francis Mason, a real estate dealer, and his wife, Junia Killen (Russell) Mason.
 They previously had lived in Cambridge.
 They continued to live at 403 Marlborough during the 1920-1921 season, but moved thereafter to 313 Marlborough.

 Mary Murphy died in July of 1920, leaving her interest in 403 Marlborough to her sister, Alice, who continued to lease it to others.

 By the 1921-1922 winter season, 403 Marlborough was the Felix Fox School of Pianoforte Playing, operated by Felix Fox.
 The school previously had been located at 581 Boylston.
 He and his wife, Mary V. (Pratt) Fox, lived in Brookline.
 On June 20, 1927, they purchased 403 Marlborough from Alice Murphy.